 Must-try: Too Easy India Pale Ale

 Smash was started by “a couple of Brazilian ju-jitsu nerds” who were looking for a clean, easy-drinking beer to smash after training.
-Smash does not mean “single malt and single hop” beers – instead, they have a Pale Ale and a hoppier and more bitter Session IPA, both refreshing and light to smash rather than get smashed.
-You can get them at the Lion Rock online shop or have one at Nhau.
+Smash does not mean “single malt and single hop” beers – instead, they have an American Pale Ale and a hoppier and more bitter Session IPA, both refreshing and light to smash rather than get smashed.
+You can get them at the Lion Rock online shop or enjoy at Nhau or MRS&MRS FOX.

 Tai Wai Beer